metorikhq/metorik-helper/readme.txt

 Metorik integrates seamlessly with [WooCommerce Subscriptions](https://metorik.com/go/subscriptions), offering subscription filtering & exporting, along with reports like MRR, Churn, Retention, Forecasting, and more.
 You can even have an automated subscriptions report sent to you every day summarising everything subscriptions-related.

-= Live chat support =
+= Fast support =

-Support is available through live chat to every Metorik user.
-Metorik's founder - [Bryce](https://twitter.com/bryceadams) - will personally work with you to ensure you and your team get the most out of Metorik.
+Support is available to every Metorik user, whether you're just starting your trial or have used us for years.
+We'll personally work with you to ensure you and your team get the most out of Metorik.

 = Bring your team =